Donate

 Who can apply?

-This competition will be run twice a year and is open to MRC and Foundation-funded grant and fellowship holders based at eligible institutions, as well as MRC-funded and MRC core-funded researchers in MRC research institutes, units and centres who have previously received a Changing Policy and Practice Award.
-To be eligible, the Changing Policy and Practice Award should be within 2 years of the award finishing.
+This competition will run twice a year and is open to MRC and Foundation-funded grant and fellowship holders based at eligible institutions, as well as MRC-funded and MRC core-funded researchers in MRC research institutes, units and centres who have previously received a Changing Policy and Practice Award.
+To be eligible, the renewal application should be submitted within two years of the completion of the previous Changing Policy and Practice Award.
+This time restriction may be reconsidered in exceptional circumstances.
 Those with an active Changing Policy and Practice Award are eligible to apply.
-This time restriction may be reconsidered in exceptional circumstances.
 Applicants must hold a PhD, DPhil or MD.

 The specific research finding forming the basis of the dissemination work must have been published in a peer reviewed journal prior to applying to the scheme and must have been funded by their MRC or Medical Research Foundation grant.
 The MRC or Medical Research Foundation funding supporting the research should be acknowledged in the publication.

-To be eligible for funding the applicant should be listed as either the PI or as a Co-investigator on the original grant.
+To be eligible for funding the applicant should be listed as either the PI or as a Co-Investigator on the original MRC or Medical Research Foundation grant forming the basis of the research.

-To assess eligibility, applicants are required to complete a short expression of interest application form.
+To assess eligibility, applicants are required to complete a short Expression of Interest application enquiry form.
 Applicants who do not meet the eligibility criteria will not be invited to submit a full application.

 Applicants who had their eligibility for a renewal award confirmed in a previous round but did not apply should contact the Medical Research Foundation Research Team to check whether they are eligible to apply for this round.

-Please note that applicants who previously applied but were not successful may not re-apply with the same research finding unless invited by the Expert Review Panel.
+Please note applicants who previously applied but were not successful may not re-apply unless invited by the Expert Review Panel.
 Resubmissions should be a substantially revised proposal and applicants should submit a list of changes made.

 Equality, Diversity and Inclusion